doilliob/cpp-accumulator/README.md

 # Accumulator

-C++ implementation of accumulator class.
+C++ implementation of accumulator classes: Accumulator and UniqueAccumulator:

+* *Accumulator* - accumulates and summarizes values.
+* *UniqueAccumulator* - the same, but summarizes only unique values

 Usage:
 ```